digibib/marc2rdf/README.md

 # MARC bibliographic record to RDF converter

->    "MARC2RDF - a ruby program to convert binary MARC to RDF by YAML mapping
-    Copyright (C) 2012 Benjamin Rokseth
+    MARC2RDF - a ruby program to convert binary MARC to RDF by YAML mapping Copyright (C) 2012 Benjamin Rokseth
-    Purpose: Convert binary marc to semantic markup using yaml mapping file Add OAI harvester and rdf store to host live rdf repository"
+    Purpose: Convert binary marc to semantic markup using yaml mapping file Add OAI harvester and rdf store to host live rdf repository

 ## GPLv3 LICENSE

->    "MARC2RDF - a ruby program to convert binary MARC to RDF by YAML mapping
-    Copyright (C) 2012 Benjamin Rokseth

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or